threefoldtech/devxdao_grant/content/grant36_cloud/solution/solution.md

 ## 1-click deployment

 The solution is to make blockchain nodes super simple on this grid.
-In the architecture section we will explain how smartcontracts can be compiled that deploy blockchain and other workloads without the intervention of system administrators or command and control frameworkd.
+In the architecture section we will explain how smartcontracts can be compiled that deploy blockchain and other workloads without the intervention of system administrators or command and control framework   .
 The smartcontract contains all the elements, knowledge and information on how to deploy any workload, in this case we focus on deploying a blockchain node.

 ![layer 0+1](img/layer0%2B1.png)